Gooding706/OER_Regex/README.md

   '/W' Matches anything but word characters

-  '/D' Matches anything but white space
+  '/S' Matches anything but white space

+  ## How do you use this?

+  #define OER_REGEX_IMPLEMENTATION

+  #include "oer_regex.h"